brimfulofashar/Sitecore-Advanced-Caching/README.md

 # Sitecore-Advanced-Caching
 Cache clearing module for Sitecore

 This module clears a component's html cache entry based on the item which was publish.
-Also fallback mechanism of clearing the site's cache, site's cache in all languages and clearing all html caches is also provided:
+Fallback mechanism of clearing the site's cache, site's cache in all languages and clearing all caches for all sites is also provided.
+Cache entries are also persisted to a database to mitigate slow startup on app recyle.